Standard Guidelines for the Promotion of a Digital

 Consolidated Version (PDF/Word file) (ZIP / 373 kb)

-• Overview: With the aim of improving the convenience of individuals and corporations, etc. and the efficiency of administrative operations, in order to promote the digitalisation of disposition notices, etc. in the short term, common ideas and methods of responding to issues, etc. will be provided so that they can be used as a reference in practice.
+- Overview: With the aim of improving the convenience of individuals and corporations, etc. and the efficiency of administrative operations, in order to promote the digitalization of disposition notices, etc. in the short term, common ideas and methods of responding to issues, etc. will be provided so that they can be used as a reference in practice.

-Reference Material - "Basic Approach to digitalisation of Disposal Notice, etc." Q & amp; A (PDF / 169 kb)
+Reference Material - "Basic Approach to digitalization of Disposal Notice, etc." Q & amp; A (PDF / 169 kb)

-Reference Material -- Flowchart for Examining Examples of Short-term Methods for digitalisation of Disposition Notices, etc.
+Reference Material -- Flowchart for Examining Examples of Short-term Methods for digitalization of Disposition Notices, etc.

 PDF(189KB)/Excel(21KB)